TheNOOONShy/DS-CapStone-Project-Group9/README.md

 The "Week Label" column is designed to correlate each record with a specific time period.
 This labeling facilitates the association of each record to a designated week within a defined timeframe.

 **Reference Table**:
-- The column references an accompanying table named `week.csv`, which details the week assignments from December 30, 2019, to December 31, 2023.
+- The column references an accompanying table named `Week_Peak_Omicron.csv`, which details the week assignments from December 30, 2019, to December 31, 2023.
 - In this reference table, the week starting from December 30, 2019, to January 5, 2020, is labeled as "week 0".
 Subsequent weeks follow a natural weekly progression, each assigned a unique sequential number.